douglascm/timescale_assignment/README.md

 To achieve the requirement of uploading information to Salesforce on a daily basis and avoiding duplicates, I would follow these steps:

 The project would start by setting up a connection between the application and Salesforce.
-For this I would use the Salesforce API to connect the application to Salesforce.
-The python package [simple_salesforce](https://pypi.org/project/simple-salesforce/) can achieve this, it can query, manage records, CRUD Metadata API Calls, File Based Metadata API Calls, Upsert, Bulk, pandas resourcers, among other useful features.
+For this, I would use the Salesforce API to connect the application to Salesforce.
+The python package [simple_salesforce](https://pypi.org/project/simple-salesforce/) can achieve this, it can query, manage records, CRUD Metadata API Calls, File Based Metadata API Calls, Upsert, Bulk, pandas resources, among other useful features.

 Next, Airflow would be configured and the project to extract the data from the source system and load it into Salesforce using the SalesforceHook provided by the Salesforce plugin for Airflow.